ajkr195/CaseManager/README.md

 # Add Documents to your case

 Add and Manage case documents.
 Choose and define your own repository where doucments can be stored.
-Storage can be either of these - Some Content Management System repository like - FileNet/MongoDB/Documentum, a SAN/NAS or a Database.
+Storage can be either of these - Some Content Management System repository like - FileNet/Alfresco/MongoDB/Documentum/SAN/NAS or simply a Database.

 ![casemanager](https://github.com/ajkr195/CaseManager/blob/master/scereenshots/15.png)